VectorCare Integration

 VectorCare allows the requester to submit a "standing order", which creates a string of requests across a date range -- like a M/W/F dialysis schedule.

-If any of the requests eventually gets cancelled, VectorCare will tell AngelTrack to cancel the trip on that date.
+If any of the requests eventually gets cancelled, VectorCare will automatically tell AngelTrack to cancel the trip on that date.

 Wait and Returns